Sabal-Shrestha/VU_July2025/README.md

 # Web Health Monitoring Stack (AWS CDK)

 ## Overview
 This project is an AWS CDK-based solution for real-time web health monitoring.
-It automatically checks the availability and latency of a specified URL, publishes custom metrics to CloudWatch, triggers alarms, sends notifications via SNS, and logs events to DynamoDB.
+It checks the availability and latency of a specified URL every minute, publishes custom metrics to CloudWatch, triggers alarms, sends notifications via SNS, and logs events to DynamoDB.
 A CloudWatch dashboard provides live visualization of your web health metrics.

 ### Architecture
 ```